nicocardiel/megaradrp-cookbook/cookbook/install.rst

 .. code-block:: console

-    (megara) bash-3.2$ numina
+    (megara) $ numina show-instruments
-    DEBUG: Numina simple recipe runner version 0.17.3
+    INFO: Numina simple recipe runner version 0.34
+    Instrument: MEGARA
+      version is '0.16'
+       has profile 'Configuration at LICA' uuid=9a86b2b2-3f7d-48ec-8f4f-3780ec967c90
+       has profile 'Configuration at GTC' uuid=ca3558e3-e50d-4bbc-86bd-da50a0998a48
+       has profile 'Test component' uuid=4fd05b24-2ed9-457b-b563-a3c618bb1d4c
+       has profile 'Configuration for the Simulator' uuid=66f2283e-3049-4d4b-8ef1-14d62fcb611d has datamodel 'megaradrp.datamodel.MegaraDataModel'
+       has pipeline 'default', version 1

+The particular output of the command may change, but `Instrument: MEGARA` text should always appear.

 Update within the environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to update the MEGARA DRP in a virtualenv installation the user
+In order to update the MEGARA DRP to the latest stable release,  the user
 should execute:

 .. code-block:: console

-    (megara) bash-3.2$ pip install -U megaradrp
+    (megara) $ pip install -U megaradrp

 Deactivate the environment.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~